 Luckily, it is easier to fit your clothes into the washer than it is to stick your entire carpet in there (please, don’t try).

-First, separate the clothes that have the paint thinner smell and follow one of these extra tips when you wash them.
+First, separate the clothes and shoes that have the paint thinner smell and follow one of these extra tips when you wash them.

 1- Vanilla Extract

 Who doesn’t love the smell of vanilla?
 This is probably the easiest solution for smelly clothing.